MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/hidesubsequentdialogs-function.md

 ```
-// The HIDESUBSEQUENTDIALOGS function is is used on MyDialog1 dialog.
+// The HIDESUBSEQUENTDIALOGS function is used on MyDialog1 dialog.
 MyDialog1.HIDESUBSEQUENTDIALOGS := TRUE;

 // When MyDialog1 dialog opens, it will register as the root dialog.